Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 Finland’s second-oldest city, Porvoo, is known for its red-painted waterfront houses and cobbled streets.

-The streets of Porvoo Old Town ascend a steep hill toward an abundance of restaurants, cafes, and specialty shops with traditional Finnish delicacies, such as licorice, with other candy stores and antique shops.
+The streets of Porvoo’s Old Town ascend a steep hill toward an abundance of restaurants, cafes, and specialty shops with traditional Finnish delicacies, such as licorice, as well as other candy stores and antique shops.

-Additionally, there is the Porvoo Doll and Toy Museum and the house museum of Finnish National Poet Johan Ludvig Runeberg.
+Additionally, check outnot the Porvoo Doll and Toy Museum and the House Museum of Finnish National Poet Johan Ludvig Runeberg.

 For local cuisine, the Runeberg Torte is a cake made with almonds and rum that is sold exclusively in Porvoo.

-Head over to the Porvoon Paahtimo Bar & Café for patio and waterfront views whilst enjoying the treat with some coffee.
+Head over to the Porvoon Paahtimo Bar & Café for patio and waterfront views while enjoying the treat with some coffee.

-The Meat District is a popular stop for tourists, with outstanding foodie options ranging from classic and innovative burgers to local, traditional cuisine.
+The Meat District is another popular stop for tourists, with outstanding foodie options ranging from classic and innovative burgers to local, traditional cuisine.

 2. Rovaniemi